Scott Symonds

 Resident Physiotherapist

-Kaylie graduated from Dalhousie University School of Physiotherapy in 2023, with a Master of
+Courtney graduated from Dalhousie University, School of Physiotherapy with a Master of Science degree in

 Megan Rogers